 Catoctin Wildlife Preserve & Zoo

-Head into Maryland for a day of outdoor adventuring at Catoctin Wildlife Preserve an d Zoo where families can roam for hours and always see something new.
-Over 100-acres of wildlife fun little ones can touch and feel large herbivores like while bouncing around the grounds on a safari ride.
+Head into MD for a day of outdoor adventuring at Catoctin Wildlife Preserve and Zoo where families can roam for hours and always see something new.
+Over 100-acres of wildlife fun little ones can touch and feel large herbivores while bouncing around the grounds on a safari ride.
 Take in an interactive show for more touchy-feely moments.
+Note: Camel rides and parakeet feedings are currently not available.

 13019 Catoctin Furnace Rd.